Dune-CurvedGrid -- A Dune module for surface parametrization: CurvedGeometry and the geometry interface

-// construct the LocalFunctionGeometry from LocalFunction and LocalGeometry LocalFunctionGeometry localFctGeometry(e.type(), sphereLocalFct, localGeometry);
+// construct the LocalFunctionGeometry from ElementFunction and LocalGeometry auto localFctGeometry = LocalFunctionGeometry{e.type(), torusElemFct, localGeometry};

-// (optionally) unbind from the element, i.e., free memory and unset variables sphereLocalFct.unbind(); } \end{c++}
+// (optionally) unbind from the element, i.e., free memory and unset variables torusElemFct.unbind(); } \end{c++}

-A local-function must be bound to an element (and optionally unbound at the end of usage).
-The type supports class-template argument deduction and if the geometry is constructed on the grid element, the \texttt{LocalGeometry} argument can even be omitted, defaulting to \texttt{DefaultLocalGeometry} in this case: \begin{c++} LocalFunctionGeometry localFctGeometry(referenceElement(e), sphereLocalFct); \end{c++} Note, it is necessary to pass the element type as \texttt{Dune::ReferenceElement}, in order to allow the deduction of the element dimension.
+An element-function must be bound to an element (and optionally unbound at the end of usage).
+The type supports class-template argument deduction and if the geometry is constructed on the grid element, the \texttt{LocalGeometry} argument can even be omitted, defaulting to \texttt{DefaultLocalGeometry} in this case: \begin{c++} auto localFctGeometry = LocalFunctionGeometry{referenceElement(e), torusElemFct}; \end{c++} Note, it is necessary to pass the element type as \texttt{Dune::ReferenceElement}, in order to allow the deduction of the element dimension.

-Similarly, we can construct a Lagrange \texttt{ParametrizedGeometry} by using the \texttt{sphere} function from above.
-Therefore, we have to either use the local-function wrapper or have to construct the local-to-global mapping from reference element coordinates to element coordinates directly.
+Similarly, we can construct a \texttt{ParametrizedGeometry} (parametrized by Lagrange local finite-elements) by using the \texttt{torus} function from above.
+Therefore, we have to either use the element-function wrapper or have to construct the local-to-global mapping from reference element coordinates to element coordinates directly.

 A local finite-element can be provided by using a local finite-element cache, or by explicit instantiation.
 Both variants are shown in the example below.